Accelerating PC-Lint C++ Code Analysis

 Hence all of these solutions are fundamentally limited in the gains which can be achieved, and can require a significant investment in time and/or capital expenditure to reap what could turn out to be a fairly limited benefit.

-Several months ago we became aware that IncrediBuild (a product I had encountered several years ago but which we had no direct need for in our build process as our build times are quite short) now supported external interfaces for general purpose grid computing via the XGE Interfaces Extension Package.
+Several months ago we became aware that Incredibuild (a product I had encountered several years ago but which we had no direct need for in our build process as our build times are quite short) now supported external interfaces for general-purpose distributed computing via Incredibuild’s extensibility interfaces.
 Given our long term objective to use grid computing techniques to further accelerate PC-lint analysis tasks, it was obvious that this represented a potential solution we had to investigate.

-Riverblade are a UK based Independent Software Vendor and Microsoft Partner specializing in code analysis tools and Visual Studio integration.
+Riverblade is a UK based Independent Software Vendor and Microsoft Partner specializing in code analysis tools and Visual Studio integration.

 Our core product Visual Lint integrates the industry standard PC-lint C++ code analysis tool within the Microsoft Visual Studio and Visual C++ development environments.
 Since its first release in November 2005, Visual Lint has brought automated PC-lint code analysis to Microsoft Visual Studio and Visual C++ developers in a way never before seen in any mainstream code analysis product.
 Rather than spending time waiting for slow manual analysis operations to complete, Visual Lint allows developers to get on with what they do best – writing code.
 Analysis results are collected in the background without interrupting the developer, and presented in straightforward, easy to interpret displays.